MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 ---
-description: Learn how to register your organization for Microsoft Edge program on Partner Center
+description: Learn how to add and manage users from your organization on to the Microsoft Edge program
 title: Register your organization for Microsoft Edge program on Partner Center
 author: MSEdgeTeam
 ms.author: msedgedevrel